Murder of Girly Chew Hossencofft: Aftermath

 Albuquerque television journalist Mark Horner wrote and published a book in 2004 about the murder of Girly Chew, entitled September Sacrifice.

 In 2010, Linda Henning's perjury convictions were overturned by the New Mexico Supreme Court; however, all of her other convictions and her sentence were affirmed.

 The story of Girly Chew's murder has been televised on Crime Stories, Court TV, American Justice, Snapped, and Sins and Secrets, among other programs.

-Additionally, this story was covered by NBC's Dateline in 2003.

-In January 2020, Diazien Hossencofft made a request to a judge to vacate his life sentence, claiming that prosecutors and police colluded to hide evidence that would have exonerated both him and Linda Henning.
+In January 2020, Diazien Hossencofft made a request to a judge to vacate his life sentence, claiming that prosecutors and police colluded to hide evidence that would have exonerated both him and Henning.
 In a statement to Judge Alisa Hart, Hossencofft's attorney asked for a six-month extension to collect evidence involving "global connections", which was granted.